cmda-bt/be-course-18-19/week-5.md

 > Computer Problems by [**@xkcd**][comic-author].

 ## Assesment
 This week [**Assessment 1**](/assesments/a1.md) will take place.
-There is no lab this week.
 You can continue working on your prototype for this assesment.
+In the lab we will focus on code reviewing each other.

 #### Preparation